eksoward/portfolio/README.md

 ## Looking to work together?

-For recruiter inquiries please [email me at this link.](mailto:eksoward@gmail.com?subject=Found%20github:%20Looking%20to%20collaborate)
+For recruiter or other inquiries please [email me at this link.](mailto:eksoward@gmail.com?subject=Found%20on%20github:%20Looking%20to%20collaborate)